minprog/project/milestones/55 screencast/10 Final Report.md

 * Click on the icon with the three vertical dots in the right upper corner.
 Then choose More tools > Extensions > Get more extensions.

-* Using the search bar find "Screen Castify" > Add to Chrome.
+* Using the search bar find "Screencastify" > Add to Chrome.

-* Click on the Screen Castify icon, then choose Start recording desktop > Share.
+* Click on the Screencastify icon, then choose Start recording desktop > Share.
 From now on everything on your screen will be recorded.

-* To end the recording, click the Screen Castify logo and choose Stop.
+* To end the recording, click the Screencastify logo and choose Stop.

 ## Uploading

-After recording your video, upload it to Youtube or another video streaming service.
+After recording your video, upload it to [UvA Video](https://video.uva.nl/home), YouTube or another video streaming service.
 Include an embed of your video in the `README.md` on GitHub.